 This view displays a table with Windows Updates that are installed on the endpoints in your organization with the following details: Title, KB, Severity, Endpoints, Servers, CVE, CVSS, Products, and Categories.

 This view displays a table with Windows Updates that are pending to complete the installation on the endpoints in your organization with the following details: Title, KB, Severity, Endpoints, Servers, Reboot, CVE, CVSS, Products, and Categories.In the Pending view, you are allowed to select one or multiple entries and Remove or Hide them from the view using the Remove or Hide Updates buttons from the dropdown menu.
 You can also use the Select GP dropdown menu to list the pending Windows Updates for the selected Group Policy.
 The Show Hidden Updates radio button allows you to display all the hidden Windows Updates.
+The updates can be listed per update or per endpoint.

 - Available

 This view displays a table with Windows Updates that are available for installation on the endpoints in your organization with the following details: Title, KB, Severity, Endpoints, Servers, Reboot, CVE, CVSS, Products, and Categories.In the Available view, you are allowed to select one or multiple entries and Install or Hide them from the view using the Install or Hide Updates buttons from the dropdown menu.
 You can also use the Select GP dropdown menu to list the pending Windows Updates for the selected Group Policy.
 The Show Hidden Updates radio button allows you to display all the hidden Windows Updates.
+The updates can be listed per update or per endpoint.

 This view includes a grid with the following columns: Hostname (clickable, will redirect to the OS Updates -> Pending tab), Username, Error code (with a tooltip for the error code's description), and Last Seen.
-The Reboot required view displays all the endpoints that need to be rebooted in order for their corresponding Windows Updates to be completed. - Compliance
+The Reboot required view displays all the endpoints that need to be rebooted in order for their corresponding Windows Updates to be completed. - Assets

 This view displays a table with the compliant and non-compliant endpoints (in terms of installed Windows Updates) with the following days: Hostname, Username, Number of Updates, Highest Severity, Operating System, Oldest patch date, Last Seen, and Status.